wrightsu/activity01-rmarkdown/README.md

 this activity - Activity 1.

 <img src="README-img/noun_pause.png" alt="pause" width = "20"/>
-<b>Planned Pause Point</b>: If you have any questions, contact your
+<b>Planned Pause Point</b>: If you have any questions, contact Bradford
-instructor or another group.
+or another group.

 <!--Recall Daniel from The Coding Train's video - he was working on a collaborative poem with different versions of himself.
 I am going give a brief demonstration that *quickly* goes through: